Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![The Druids Arise](/assets/wr/20240520212820_1.jpg)
 {% endfigure %}

 Turns out the furbolgs who fled back in the first mission didn't escape corruption after all.
-Instead of even discussion the possibility of finding a cure, Tyrande immediately jumps to the conclusion that they must be eradicated, and since the writers have apparently forgot that this is supposed to immediately paint the character as evil, we merrily go ahead, slaughtering the entire tribe for a side quest.
+Instead of even discussing the possibility of finding a cure, Tyrande immediately jumps to the conclusion that they must be eradicated, and since the writers have apparently forgot that this is supposed to [immediately paint the character as evil](https://lintian.eu/2024/03/24/warcraft-retrospective-22/), we merrily go ahead, slaughtering the entire tribe for a side quest.

 {% figure [caption:"Look, you woke him up to help you.
 Is it really the best time to be throwing potshots like this?"] %}
 ![The Druids Arise](/assets/wr/20240520213432_1.jpg)